 Old Siam Plaza is a hidden treasure of Thai culture in Bangkok.
-It is one of those places people just consider old and outdated, but is about to become a living museum.
-The whole area surrounding Old Siam is also a window on the past with its old movie theater and Art Deco buildings.
+It is one of those places people just consider old and outdated but is about to become a living museum.
+The whole area surrounding Old Siam is also a window on the past with its old movie theatre and Art Deco buildings.

 Kanom Kuy Chai (Steamed dumplings)

 Kanom Sai Sai (sweet coconut milk steamed in banana leaves)

 Pak Mor (flour dumpling with stuffing steamed on a clay pot)

 Woon Grob (Jelly mixed with a lot of sugar)

 Kanom Buang (Crispy pancake with sweet or salty stuffing)

 Kao Tang Savoey (Rice crackers)